 - Other conditions imposed by a judge, such as the installation of an ignition interlock device

 It’s important to understand that ARD cannot be available to everyone.
-Those previously placed in ARD are not eligible, nor are those who have gotten a DUI conviction in the past 10 years.
-Finally, if you had a passenger in your vehicle under 14 years old when you got your DUI or caused serious/fatal injuries as a result of your DUI, you aren’t eligible.
+Those previously placed in ARD are not eligible, nor are those who have gotten a DUI conviction in the past ten years.
+Finally, if you had a passenger in your vehicle under 14 years old when you got your DUI or caused severe/fatal injuries as a result of your DUI, you aren’t eligible.

 In total, ARD costs about $2,500, not including attorney fees.
 In some cases, the costs can be much higher.
 As such, it may not be the best option for everyone.
-Your Media, PA DUI lawyer will help you evaluate all of your legal options.
+Your Media PA DUI lawyer will help you evaluate your legal options.

-As a former prosecutor, attorney Steven Kellis has the knowledge and experience necessary to reduce or dismiss the charges against you.
-He knows what the prosecution looks for and what types of evidence they rely on; thanks to his insight, Mr. Kellis has several strong defenses that can help you move forward from the arrest without a conviction.
+As a former prosecutor, attorney Steven Kellis has the knowledge and experience to reduce or dismiss the charges against you.
+He knows what the prosecution looks for and what types of evidence they rely on; thanks to his insight, your Media PA DUI lawyer will have several strong defenses to help you move forward from the arrest without a conviction.

 Improper Police Stop